rahildoshi97/materforge/paper/paper.md

 The library allows users to define complex material behaviors, ranging from simple constants to experimental data in user-friendly YAML configuration files.
 These are internally converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
-MaterForge supports different material types, offers multiple property definition methods, and automatically resolves dependency order for derived properties, with cycle detection and explicit error messages.
+MaterForge supports different material types and offers multiple property definition methods.
+It automatically resolves dependency order for derived properties, detecting cycles and providing explicit error messages.
 It is designed for high-performance computing applications and serves as a seamless bridge between experimental data and numerical simulation, making sophisticated material modeling accessible to a broader scientific community.